MohamedTahaKhattab/Mazza-Solver/README.md

 # Maze-Solver

 A Python-based pathfinding algorithm visualization tool that demonstrates Dijkstra's algorithm and A* search in an interactive maze environment.
+(This is the final project for the AI course at the Egyptian Chinese University.)

 ## Features